 The book is long--over 400 pages--and there may be points where readers wonder what else could possibly happen to these characters.
 While the ending is not too hard to predict, there are too many charmingly written exchanges to miss this adventure.

-So I sang the first Italian song that came into my head, which happened to be 'Volare.'
+"So I sang the first Italian song that came into my head, which happened to be 'Volare.'
 I'm sure I need not mention at this point that I am a rock star, and it sounded fantastic."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .